 Efficient and sustainable access to sand will be an important factor in both facilitating Auckland's economic growth aspirations and providing infrastructure such as roading, buildings, and other infrastructure to support Auckland's rapidly growing population and economy.
-Table 4-1 provides commentary illustrating how the Bream Bay application aligns with the eligibility criteria as outlined in Clause 17(3).
+Table 4-1 provides commentary illustrating how the Pakiri sand Fast-track application aligns with the eligibility criteria as outlined in Clause 17(3) of the Bill.
 The presence of the sand and the ability to utilise it sustainably contributes significantly to the economic wellbeing of Aucklanders.